 There are two main differences.
 The first is that soy sauce is a key ingredient in teriyaki sauce.
 Naturally salty on its own, soy sauce is often used in many Asian sauces and recipes as part of the recipe.
 When added to teriyaki sauce, its saltiness is lessened due to the addition of other ingredients such as brown sugar, apple cider vinegar, and aromatics like garlic and ginger.

-Second is the consistency.
-Teriyaki sauce (at least the kind we have come to love here in the states) is thick and sweet.
+The second is its consistency.
+Teriyaki sauce (at least the kind we have come to love here in the States) is thick and sweet.
 Soy sauce, on the other hand, is thin and watery.

 How to Thicken Teriyaki Sauce

-The easiest way to thicken your teriyaki sauce recipe is by whisking together a little cornstarch with cold water then add this “cornstarch slurry” to your simmering sauce.
-After 1-2 minutes whisking the slurry with the simmering sauce and you’ll have a delicious beautiful homemade teriyaki sauce.
+The easiest way to thicken teriyaki sauce is by making a “cornstarch slurry.”
+To do this, whisk together a little cornstarch with cold water and whisk it into the simmering sauce.
+After 1-2 minutes, you’ll have a delicious, beautiful homemade teriyaki sauce.

-To thicken your sauce without cornstarch, use all-purpose flour or arrowroot powder in place of the cornstarch.
+To thicken your sauce without cornstarch, use all-purpose flour or arrowroot powder instead of the cornstarch.
 Follow the same method by mixing with cold water to create a slurry before whisking into the simmering sauce.

 This recipe, as written, is not gluten-free.
 Why?
 Because soy sauce is made from wheat and this sauce is made with a lot of soy sauce.